-Many people are surprised to learn the breadth of solutions within Office 365.
-It’s more than likely that a functionality that you need is now a part of Office 365.
+Many people are surprised to learn the breadth of solutions within Microsoft 365.
+It’s more than likely that a functionality that you need is now a part of Microsoft 365.
 What does this mean for you and your organization?
 If you are like many companies, your team is using a large and sometimes unknown number of applications.
 Many are free, like Google Docs.
 Others, like Slack or Zoom, may have started with free subscriptions but then as people needed more out of them, the company upgraded to a paid version.
 How can you know what you are using across your organizations?
 One of the SaaS discovery tools that we love is Blissfully.
 Blissfully helps you to audit your SaaS usage across your organization.

-We know many companies that have found that by eliminating a range of paid SaaS solutions they can easily justify the Office 365 per seat license and save significant money every year by rolling all of this functionality into one lower cost tool.
+We know many companies that have found that by eliminating a range of paid SaaS solutions they can easily justify the Microsoft 365 per seat license and save significant money every year by rolling all of this functionality into one lower cost tool.

 This is undoubtedly part of Microsoft’s strategy, as it always has been.
 That is, to eliminate competitors at the fringes of their products by incorporating broader functionalities into their tool.
 The upshot for businesses is that you get a lot more for the price of one tool and you get the ease of use of having one user experience to get accustomed to.
 You also get the strength of integration - your documents, storage, collaboration and other tools all talk to one another, saving you major time and stress since it all works seamlessly together.